Hussein-Ali-Shamarti/Bachelor-SearchMotor/README.md

 # Bachelor-SearchMotor

 This project is a search engine that uses AI to generate summaries of articles.
 It consists of a Flask backend, an Ollama AI model, and a React frontend.
-This assumes you have a Neon PostgreSQL database with pgvector setup with correct data.
 ## Getting Started

 ### Prerequisites